selwynpolit/d9book/book/dtt.md

 #### Create an admin user

-This will create a user named Fred Bloggs who is in a new randomly named group.
+This will create a user named Fred Bloggs who is in a new, randomly named group.
 The user and the group will be deleted when the test run finishes.